OffchainLabs/arbitrum-classic/docs/Useful_Addresses.md

 ### Token Bridge

-**IMPORTANT**: _Do **not** simply transfer tokens or Ether to any of the addresses below; it will result in loss of funds._
+**IMPORTANT**: _Do **not** transfer tokens or Ether to any of the following addresses.
+Transferring tokens to these addresses can result in a loss of funds._

-_Users should only interact with the token bridge via dapp interfaces like https://bridge.arbitrum.io_.
+_Interact with the token bridge only by using Dapp interfaces like https://bridge.arbitrum.io_.

 |                       | Mainnet                                                                                                               | Rinkeby                                                                                                                               |
 | --------------------- | --------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |